-After departing from EBC, you will travel around the mountains to the beautiful Gyirong Valley, and on down to the town of Gyirong.
+After departing from EBC, you will travel to the beautiful Gyirong Valley, and on down to the town of Gyirong.
 Here you will stop for the night before heading off to the border in the morning.
-After crossing the border between China and Nepal at Gyirong Port – Rasuwa Gadhi, you will take the scenic journey from the mountains to the Kathmandu Valley and the most exotic capital city in the world.
+After crossing the border between China and Nepal at Gyirong Port, you will take the scenic journey from the mountains to Kathmandu.

-The alternative to this 7-day epic adventure across the plateau is to do the same trip in reverse, which takes eight days instead of seven.
-This is because you will acclimatize along the way from Kathmandu and at Gyirong Town, before heading off to EBC and the rest of the plateau.
+The alternative to this 7-day epic adventure across the plateau is to do the same trip in reverse, which takes eight days instead.
+This is because you will acclimatize along the way from Kathmandu and Gyirong Town, before heading off to EBC and the rest of the plateau.

 One-Week Tibet Tour with Train Experience

-One of the best ways to reach the Tibetan plateau is by train, and the trains from mainland China run daily to the regional capital of Lhasa.
-Our Golden Route Experience tours by train to Tibet, complete with an overland tour as well, are the idea way to explore this great landscape in all its glory.
+One of the best ways to reach Tibet is by train, and the trains from mainland China run daily to Lhasa.
+Our 7-day Xining to Lhasa train tour, complete with a cultural visit to Shigatse, is the ideal way to explore this great land in all its glory.

-The trains depart from either Xining (for a seven-day tour) or Chengdu (for an eight-day tour), and travel along the famous Qinghai Tibet Railway to reach the Tibetan capital.
-The trip from Xining takes just 22 hours, arriving in the morning of the following day, while the journey from Chengdu to Lhasa takes around 36 hours and encompasses three days.
-Accommodation on the train is comfortable, and you will be able to book a sleeper berth so that you can arrive in Lhasa refreshed and ready for your high-altitude adventure.
+The trains depart from Xining, and travel along the famous Qinghai Tibet Railway to reach the Tibetan capital.
+The train journey takes just 22 hours, arriving in the morning of the following day.
+Accommodation on the train is comfortable, and you are suggested to book a sleeper berth so that you can arrive in Lhasa refreshed and ready for your high-altitude adventure.